The Chair Doctor of Grand Junction doesn't offer this service anymore, but here is information for you.

-Our pre-catalyzed lacquer is more moisture, temperature, and scratch resistant than many other finishes, while retaining reparability.
+Pre-catalyzed lacquer is more moisture, temperature, and scratch resistant than many other finishes, while retaining repairability.

 This is a very soft finish made from a sort of cocoon generated by a bug called a lac beetle.
 It can be purchased at the hardware store in a few different colors (usually in flake form), mixes with denatured alcohol in various 'cuts' or concentrations, and is easy to apply.
 It can also be very beautiful, and is repairable, meaning that frequently scratches and scuffs can be smoothed out with some alcohol or a little more shellac.
 However, because it is soft, and because alcohol is its solvent (try spilling an alcoholic beverage on it and it will dissolve), it doesn't protect the wood very well or last a long time.

-We will sometimes use a little shellac to repair a piece that is already finished with it, but we don't like to use it on a regular basis.
+Sometimes a little shellac is used to repair a piece that is already finished with it, but caution is advised.

 The usual finish used by the do-it-yourselfer is polyurethane.
 It is commonly available in a hardware store, and is a good finish that dries slow so it can be brushed on.
 It looks good when it's done right, but the problem is it cannot be repaired very well.
 This is because new polyurethane will only adhere to old polyurethane if the old is cleaned well and scratched with sandpaper.
 This is called a mechanical bond.
 Mechanical bonding is okay, but the new polyurethane doesn't blend very well and may peel or flake off over time unless done perfectly.
 Even then it is a somewhat risky proposition.